 "Missionary nurses who are home on furlough don't always have a place to plug back into nursing when they come back," she said.
 "We thought it would be a good idea for them because healthcare changes so fast."

 The idea for the conference originated when Bolhouse traveled to Africa and spoke at a women's conference in Kenya and Johannesburg.
 "When I've been on the missionary field," she said, "new nursing information seems to be the need."

-The conference will focus on a survey of the recent advances in the general areas of nursing and healthcare.
+The conference will survey recent advances in the general areas of nursing and healthcare.
 Seminar topics include medical-surgical nursing, acute care nursing, maternal child nursing, community nursing, health care delivery system, gerontologic nursing, and psychiatric-mental health nursing.

 The workshop also allows time for research related to missionary families, a tour of Oklahoma City's Renaissance Birth Center, and individualized experiences such as observations, computer-assisted instruction, or watching videos.
-Recreational activities are planned for Monday through Thursday evenings.
+Recreational activities are scheduled for each evening.